 When's the last time you felt your breasts for lumps?
 It's a serious medical question; while breast cancer can show up with multiple symptoms, including unusual nipple discharge or swelling and pain, a lump in the breast tissue is one of the classic early warning symptoms.
 But if you've ever given yourself a breast self-exam, you might feel like breasts are like... kind of lumpy, anyway.
 Knowing what a lump in your breast is supposed to feel like — and how it's different from normal breast tissue — could save your life.

 If you're not sure what to look for, don't panic.
-Everyone's breast tissue can feel different, since every body is different, but the more you conduct a breast self-exam, the more familiar you'll be with your own breasts' texture.
-"It may feel like soft to medium consistency and may feel smooth to bumpy on touch," according to Dr. Adeeti Gupta, founder of Walk In GYN Care in New York City.
-"I usually tell patients, if they feel something new, something firm and hard like an almond or a walnut or just something that they did not notice before, then they should come in for a check up."
+Everyone's breast tissue can feel different, since every body is different, but the more often you do a breast self-exam, the more familiar you'll be with your breasts' texture.
+"I usually tell patients, if they feel something new, something firm and hard like an almond or a walnut or just something that they did not notice before, then they should come in for a check up," says Dr. Adeeti Gupta, founder of Walk In GYN Care in New York City.
 Lumps can be painful or painless, according to the American Cancer Society, but if it feels "off" or different, it's worth bringing to your doctor's attention.